kristonova/AML-EURECOM-Group14/README.md

 **Group Members**:
 - Krisostomus Nova Rahmanto
 - Juan David Zapata Cruz
+- Kristian Håland

 Please refer to the included documentation and source files for a comprehensive overview of our project methodology, results, and findings.